hankfanchiu/rails-lite/README.md

 ## Additional Features

-### Session & Flash
+### Session

-Both client session and flash notifications are stored as cookies through the Rack cookie-setter and getter methods.
+The client session is stored as a cookie through the Rack cookie-setter and getter methods.
+This allows the Rails app to authenticate user session upon receiving the HTTP request.

-Additionally, Flash has two variations: `flash.now` and `flash`.
+### Flash

+The Flash class is used to display notifications to the client, whether immediately or stored to be displayed after a redirect.

-`Flash#now` is used for displaying notifications on view renders.
-Meanwhile, the standard flash is for the flash notification(s) to persist through a redirect via cookie.
+`Flash#now` is used for displaying notifications upon rendering a view.
+Meanwhile, the standard `flash` stores any object as a cookie in the response.
+This allows data (e.g. message strings) to persist through a redirect.

 ### CSRF Protection

 To protect against cross-site request forgery (CSRF), the `CSRFProtection#protect_from_forgery` method in the controller sets a CSRF authentication token as a cookie in the response.

 It also validates for an authenticated request body (as a hidden input) when the request HTTP method is POST.